 “All these people will have followers who listen to their every piece of advice, buy their products and their clothing lines.
 It is their ‘cult like’ status that makes them a marketable commodity, which in turn feeds their cult and celebrity status.”

-More recently I was surprised by the popularity of these online fitness celebrities growing presence at this year’s Brisbane Fitness and Health Expo.
+More recently I was surprised by the popularity of these online fitness celebrities growing presence at this year’s Fitness and Health Expo.
 Walking around Brisbane at 9am in the morning I was confronted by a mass of young women all sporting two braids wearing gym gear.
 They were all headed from the same place, which turned out to be a 45-minute class from Ashy Bines for her Booty Tour.
-Through Bines’ Bikini Body Challenge and more recent 28-day Booty Challenge, she has managed to build a huge cult-like following all originating from an online presence.
+Through Bines’ Bikini Body Challenge and 28-day Booty Challenges, she has managed to build a huge cult-like following all originating from an online presence.

 With Kayla Itsines’ Bikini Body Guide, Ashy Bines’ the Bikini Body Challenge, Emily Skye F. I.T and Michelle Bridges 12-week Body Transformation as just a few examples, is there still a market for female fitness celebrities?